 A notable feature of the Maritime Theatre is the remarkable set of columns, a characteristic element of Ancient Greek architecture.

-Every room in the villa has its own purpose; for instance, the Imperial Triclinium was reserved for discussing political matters, the Hospitalia served as a guest room, and the canopy was where the Emperor hosted many parties.
+Every room in the villa has its own purpose; for instance, the Imperial Triclinium was reserved for discussing political matters, the Hospitalia served as a guest room, the canopy was where the Emperor hosted many parties.

 Emperor Hadrian was, as Tertullian described him, “Omnium curiositatum explorator,“ or an explorer of everything interesting.